-Instead of having nitty-gritty conversations to make the sale, MQLs are approaching you with their wallets out (because they already know the value you can provide for them).
+Instead of having nitty-gritty conversations to make the sale, marketing qualified leads (MQLs) are approaching you with their wallets out – because they already know the value you can provide for them.

-A 2016 survey by Pacific Crest Securities showed that when contracts exceeded $25K, real-life sales dramatically increased to more than half the total sales made.
-Meaning that when customers started approaching companies, they were willing to pay more for the product or service.
-(2012)
+A 2016 survey by Pacific Crest Securities concentrating on the SaaS industry showed that when contracts exceeded $25,000, real-life sales dramatically increased to more than half the total sales made.
+In other words, when customers started approaching companies, they were willing to pay more for the product or service.

 Although this example is only applicable to certain businesses, the principle applies across the board.